-- Systemic corticosteroids such as prednisone or prednisolone.
-These are rarely required for DLE.
+- Systemic corticosteroids such as prednisone or prednisolone can be used for short term control.

-What is the outlook for discoid lupus erythematosus?
+What is the outcome for discoid lupus erythematosus?

-Squamous cell carcinoma can rarely arise within a longstanding DLE plaque in the skin or mucous membrane.
-It presents as an enlarging warty growth or ulcer.
-It is usually treated surgically.
+- Squamous cell carcinoma can rarely arise within a longstanding DLE plaque in the skin or mucous membrane.